PHANTOM0122/Ray-cloud/README.md

 │      ├─sparse_maponly
 │      └─sparse_queryadded
 ```
-The construction of map and queries are explained in [supplementary materials](documents/Lee_et_al_cvpr23_supplemat.pdf).
+The construction of map and queries are explained in [here](documents/Lee_et_al_cvpr23_supplemat.pdf).

-To generate the PPL-based line cloud and to estimate pose & recover the point cloud from this
+:point_right: To generate the each type of line cloud and to estimate pose & recover the point cloud from this

 ```
 /usr/local/bin/python main.py